BernzSed/axios-isomorphic-push/readme.md

 Simply use `www.example.com/api`.
 If your api is at `api.example.com`, forward requests from `www.example.com/api/<stuff>` to `api.example.com/<stuff>`.
 (Do this on the server side, NOT by using 3xx redirects.)

-### Node version
+### Notes
+ - To test this on localhost, you may have to set `process.env.NODE_TLS_REJECT_UNAUTHORIZED = "0"` so node will connect to your own local server via TLS. *DO NOT DO THIS IN PRODUCTION.*

-This will work with Node.js v9, and currently works with Node.js v8.5.0 or greater with the `--enable-http2` flag.
+ - This will work with Node.js v9, and currently works with Node.js v8.5.0 or greater with the `--enable-http2` flag.